Essential TMEA All-State Resources for Freshman Singers

 Region Auditions: Usually held in late October.

-Area Auditions: Generally scheduled for mid-November.
+Pre-Area Auditions: Generally scheduled for mid-November.

-All-State Auditions: Typically take place in January.
+Area Auditions: Typically take place in January.

 Essential Resources for Preparation